Documentation Index

 How output accumulation works

 Each step’s output is stored in ctx.prev keyed by step name.
 If a step has an output schema, the agent’s response is parsed as JSON and validated against it.
 Validated data is stored in prev.
-If parsing or validation fails, the raw response is stored as { response: string }.
+Steps without an output schema store { response: string }.

 Step 1 "research" completes → ctx.prev = { research: { findings: "...", sources: [...] } }